BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### OpenDwarfs

-As with Rodinia, Feng et. al [@feng2012opencl] introduce the OpenDwarfs (OpenCL and the 13 Dwarfs) as an OpenCL implementation of Berkeley’s 13 computational dwarfs of scientific computing.
+As with Rodinia, Feng et al. [@feng2012opencl] introduce the OpenDwarfs (OpenCL and the 13 Dwarfs) as an OpenCL implementation of Berkeley’s 13 computational dwarfs of scientific computing.
 In this work, the absolute execution times were collected over 11 benchmarks.
 In this paper 11 applications were evaluated on a CPU, an Intel Xeon E5405, and three GPUs, a low power AMD HD5450 with 25W TDP, and two high-power GPUs: AMD HD5870 and an Nvidia GT520 with energy footprints of 228 and 238W TDP respectively.
 A larger range of dwarfs are covered by OpenDwarfs than Rodinia; however, one dwarf, MapReduce, is still not represented by any application.
 Additionally, several dwarfs currently have only one representative application which may not expose the entire set of characteristics of that dwarf.

 A potential criticism is that no diversity analysis was performed to justify the inclusion of each application -- however since many applications were inherited from the Rodinia code-base these applications have a proven MICA diversity.
-Recently, this work was updated and evaluated on FPGA devices by Krommydas et. al. [@krommydas2016opendwarfs].
+Recently, this work was updated and evaluated on FPGA devices by Krommydas et al. [@krommydas2016opendwarfs].
 Given the focused effort of having all the dwarfs represented, the choice to have one implementation -- and that being OpenCL, and the recent use of the benchmark suite for a new accelerator architecture all result in it being the selected benchmark suite to perform the extension.
 These efforts are discussed in Chapter 3.